Behavioral Therapy, Occupational Therapy, and Traumatic Brain Injury Support for Children, Teens, Adults, and Families

 FAQ

-• We offer individual therapy, couples and family therapy, and bilingual/bicultural therapy in both English and Spanish.
-Every session is tailored to you—your story, your goals, your pace.
-No one-size-fits-all formulas here.
-We' tailor the way we work together to your needs and can work multiple types of therapy into your care plan.
+• We offer individual therapy, family therapy, and therapy for children and teens.
+We tailor the way we work together to your needs and can work multiple types of therapy into your care plan.

 • Most clients meet with their therapist once a week.
 That consistency helps the work stick.
 If you need something different, we’ll talk about it together.